Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Results

 \subsection{Quality of the spatial parameter prediction}

 To assess the added value of \mbox{SpatBHM} over \mbox{ConstMod} with regard to the spatial prediction of the model parameters, we calculate the CRPS for the marginal posterior predictive distributions of the regression coefficients $\mu^{i}$ and $\varsigma^{i}$.
-As observations, the parameter estimations from the \mbox{LocMod}-fits are used (Sect.~\ref{A:PredictorSelection}).
+As observations, the parameter estimations from the \mbox{LocMod}-fits are used (Sect.~\ref{sec:ConstMod}).
 In the case of \mbox{ConstMod}, the posterior predictive distribution is obtained from the MCMC samples (Sect.~\ref{sec:Mcmc}), while we use the posterior predictive distribution obtained from the spatial interpolation for \mbox{SpatBHM} (Sect.~\ref{sec:Kriging}).
 As LocMod is similarly estimated by MCMC, we calculate CRPS once for each element of the LocMod posterior samples, in order to obtain an estimate of the uncertainty of CRPS at each station.
-Both the posterior distribution in \mbox{ConstMod} and the spatially interpolated distribution from \mbox{SpatBHM} are assumed as Gaussian, so that we evaluate CRPS following Eq. \ref{eq:CRPSGauss}.
+Both the posterior distribution of the constant coefficients in \mbox{ConstMod} and \mbox{SpatBHM} and the spatially interpolated distribution from \mbox{SpatBHM} are assumed as Gaussian, so that we evaluate CRPS following Eq. \ref{eq:CRPSGauss}.
+The spatially constant coefficients in \mbox{SpatBHM} were sampled from their posterior distribution for this part of the evaluation, as are their counterparts in \mbox{LocMod}.

 The resulting score values are displayed in Fig. \ref{fig:crps} for the six regression coefficients.
-As $\mu^3$ was not estimated locally, the altitude predictor contribution $\mu^{3}\Delta z_i$ in \mbox{ConstMod} and \mbox{SpatBHM} is added to the intercept for the location parameter, i.e. $\mu^0$, for each station.
+As $\mu^z$ was not estimated locally, the altitude predictor contribution $\mu^{3}\Delta z_i$ in \mbox{ConstMod} and \mbox{SpatBHM} is added to the intercept for the location parameter, i.e. $\mu^0$, for each station.
 The CRPS values show a general improvement of the parameter prediction in \mbox{SpatBHM} compared to \mbox{ConstMod}.
 The superiority of \mbox{SpatBHM} is most pronounced for $\mu^1$ and $\mu^2$ and less for the scale coefficients.
 For the $\varsigma^2$ there are hardly any differences.
 From these values, we calculated the skill scores via Eq. (\ref{eq:SkillScore}), shown in Fig. \ref{fig:crpss:ess}a.
 The CRPS values translate into skill values of up to 50 \unit{\%} for $\mu^2$ of \mbox{SpatBHM} over \mbox{ConstMod}.
 As $\mu^2$ is one of the GRFs, this clearly points to the added value of the spatial approach.

 Following from this, we evaluate the multivariate posterior distribution of the regression coefficients using energy score (Eq. (\ref{eq:EnergyScore})).
 As can be seen in Fig. \ref{fig:crpss:ess}b, ES shows similarly high skill values of \mbox{SpatBHM} against \mbox{ConstMod}, likewise found around 50 \unit{\%}.
 In the multivariate case, the skill is rather homogeneous over all stations, pointing to a clear superiority of \mbox{SpatBHM} with regard to the spatial prediction of the parameters.